FAQ’S – all of the following apply to our Fully Guided Tours – obviously some do not apply to Self-Guided Tours:-

 Is there a support vehicle?

 Yes, on all Fully Guided Tours lasting longer than 5 days we take our faithful van so that you ride luggage free.
-It carries oil, puncture repair kits, basic tools etc. It follows the same route as the Tour so it’s also available for helmets / jackets etc when you stop to visit any sights.
+It carries oil, puncture repair kits, basic tools etc. but it will not be able to transport your motorbike and is therefore not a substitute for breakdown insurance.
+It follows the same route as the Tour so it’s also available for helmets / jackets etc when you stop to visit any sights.
 We do not charge extra for you to put luggage in the van.
 Traveling as a passenger in the van is not an option unless in an emergency.

 What speeds do you ride at and what sort of roads will we take?